+The following assumptions have been used to perform the cost-effectiveness analysis:

+Full Costs $900 - $1,300 for market available units (mild climate – operating to 40 F) –Cold climate unit costs are not available yet – Estimates for Midea $3,000, Gradient $2,800.

+Savings in a CalMTA study estimated an average energy savings per unit of 856 kWh (replacing ER) and 3.1 MMBtu (displacing gas furnace).

+Estimated Useful Life unknown but assumed to be the same as portable AC equipment (10 years).

+Baseline assumes cooling already used – no increased consumption due to new cooling load.

+Space Heating baseline is 70% NG / 30% Elec heat.

+Incentives of 50% of incremental costs.

 Recommendations

-In the short term, we recommend considering incentives for mild-climate heat pump products paired with robust education campaign in order to displace windows/portable AC units and portable room heaters.
+In the short term, we recommend considering moderate incentives for mild-climate heat pump products paired with a robust education campaign to displace windows/portable AC units and portable room heaters.

-In the mid term, once products suitable for cold climate conditions are available on the market, we recommend launching a pilot to confirm savings, useability and market constraints.
+Once products suitable for cold climate conditions are available on the market (expected for 2024), we recommend launching a pilot to confirm costs, savings, useability and market constraints, and cost-effectiveness – targeting electric resistance heating.

-Education will be key to program design to differentiate this higher cost model to comparable window AC units and room heaters.
-Due to the availability of micro heat pumps at common retailers, consider a point-of-sale rebate approach.
+Education will be key to program design to differentiate this higher-cost model to comparable window AC units and room heaters.
+The appropriate delivery channel should be assessed once manufacturers' distribution channels for cold-climate capable units are known, and could include point-of-sale rebates (if products are available at common retailers) or promotion to building owners/property managers.

-We also recommend to further the research by monitoring completion of studies from NEEA, CalMTA, and ETCC (project ET23SWE0034) to confirm savings for products suitable for cold climate, estimated in 2024/2025.
+We also recommend furthering the research by monitoring the completion of studies from NEEA, CalMTA, ETCC (project ET23SWE0034), and NYPA/NYC Housing to confirm savings for products suitable for cold climate, estimated in 2024/2025.
 In addition, cold-climate implications similar to considerations for ASHPs and DHPs are to keep an eye on.

 Sources